sjappig/mldn-capstone/report/capstone_report.md

 ### Refinement

-Since the model training time was rather long with the whole training data (depending on the model complexity, from one day to several days) parameter estimation was done with smaller subset of 1000 randomly drawn samples from training set, which was furthermore divided to training and validation sets of 800 and 200 samples, respectively.
+Since the model training time was rather long with the whole training data (depending on the model complexity, up to several days) parameter estimation was done with smaller subset of 1000 randomly drawn samples from training set, which was furthermore divided to training and validation sets of 800 and 200 samples, respectively.

-With this split, number of LSTM cells were tuned, with pre-decided maximum of 512 (to control the training times of the model).
+With this split, number of LSTM units were tuned, with pre-decided maximum of 512 (to control the training times of the model), while measuring weighted mean F1 score.

 In Figure X 2000 epochs were used while training the model.
-As can be seen from the figure, model performance seems to first behave as expected and is rising as LSTM cells are added, but with 512 cells there is a drop.
+As can be seen from the figure, model performance seems to first behave as expected and is rising as LSTM units are added, but with 512 units there is a drop.
 Next in Figure XX number of epoch is increased to 3000 to see if the model was simply not yet converged.
 However, the result is now significally worse with all measurement points.
 To understand better what is happening, loss functions are plotted in Figure Y. From there we can see that they seem rather unstable.